richardagalvez/jekyll-now/_posts/2016-10-19-Research-Update: 2.md

 calculations, but he was hoping for more help in experimental set up..
 Can't promise much there!
 In either case, he needed help understanding the paper (*Measurement of stimulated Hawking emission in an analogue system*)[https://arxiv.org/abs/1008.1911] which I must say is pretty awesome.
 I read through it tonight and while I knew about the duality, I was surprised the experiment was actually carried out successfully.
-I wish him the best in reproducing their results, though I think it may be tough.
+I wish him the best in reproducing their results.

 Well that was pretty much the day.
 A bunch of stuff stayed on the to do list, guess will have to continue tomorrow..